 Medium-term priroties

 Continue efforts to improve the penitentiary healthcare system and prisoners access to health care [including mental health care] services.
 Build capacities and empower health care staff working in -or for- closed institutions in the denouncing and reporting of ill-treament.

+Further strengthen effective internal and external monitoring of the penitentiary system, police, military and other closed facilities for the early detection and prevention of abuse and ill-treatment.

 Equal treatment